RaisingAwesome/Ghost-Catcher-Cam/README.md

       2. Type: amixer scontrols
       3. This will give you the name of the sound card.
 Edit ghostcv2.py on the 3 lines that contain amixer to ensure it is calling the sound card correctly.

+Redirecting Command Line Output:

+      When using os.system in Python, you typically want to hide all console messages by sending them to null.
+Do so with the following:

+      &>/dev/null